-31 The Year 10 examinations should provide a final opportunity to identify any difficulties a student may have.
-Thus, the final deadline to request Access Arrangements for a student in Year 11 is October half term., as this allows the SENCo/Access Arrangements Coordinator and the Examinations Officer time to plan the Year 11 mock examinations which are the last opportunity to trial any Access Arrangements, as noted by Joint Council for Qualification, and to collect the relevant teacher supporting evidence.

-Year 10

-- 32 If Year 10s are sitting early exams, so in November or January, (e.g. Btec PE, Btec Music, OCR Nationals, Health and Social, Design and Technology), then the deadline to submit evidence and request Access Arrangements is the end of June, whilst they are in year 9. - 33 If year 10 are sitting exams in June of Y10, then the deadline is the start of October half term, whilst in Y10.
+- 35 The Year 10 examinations should provide a final opportunity to identify any difficulties a student may have.
+Thus, the final deadline to request Access Arrangements for a student in Year 11 is two weeks before the first set of Y11 mocks, (so approximately early October), as this allows the SENCo/Access Arrangements Coordinator and the Examinations Officer time to plan the Year 11 mock examinations which are the last opportunity to trial any Access Arrangements, so is the candidate's normal way of working (JCQ 2024-25 4.2.5 p26).
+This ensures that the candidate has had appropriate opportunities to practise using the AA before their first exam.
+(JCQ 2024-25 4.2.7 p26) - 36 If Year 10s are sitting early exams, so in November or January, (e.g. GCSE/vocational qualifications e.g. Btec PE, Btec Music, OCR Nationals, Health and Social, Design and Technology), then the deadline to submit evidence and request Access Arrangements is the end of June, whilst they are in year 9 (as JCQ's deadline is the first week in October). - 37 If year 10 are sitting exams in June of Y10, then the deadline is the end of November, whilst in Y10.
+This is to ensure that there is sufficient time to make all the AA arrangements for all years, including the additional Y10s.
+This also ensures that the arrangement put in place is the candidate's normal way of working (JCQ 2024-25 4.2.5 p26) and that the candidate has had appropriate opportunities to practise using the AA before their first exam.
+(JCQ 2024-25 4.2.7 p26)